This topic describes the procedure for exporting a virtual database (VDB) to a physical one, also known as V2P.

 - Encryption – Enable encryption of data sent over the network.
 Default is Off.

 - Bandwidth Limit – Select the network bandwidth limit in units of megabytes per second (MB/s) between the Delphix Engine and the target environment.
-Default is 0, which means no bandwidth limit is enforced.
+The default is 0, which means no bandwidth limit is enforced.

 - Number of Connections – Select the number of transmission control protocol (TCP) connections to use between the Delphix Engine and the target environment.
 Multiple connections may improve network throughput, especially over long-latency and highly-congested networks.
-Default is 1.
+The default is 1.

 - Number of Files to Stream Concurrently – Select the number of files that V2P should stream concurrently from the Delphix Engine to the target environment.
-Default is 3.
+The default is 3.

 - Click Next.